peted70/HoloLensWorkshop/README.md

 There are a few steps that you'll need to complete before the workshop starts:

+- [Install **Paint 3D**](https://www.microsoft.com/en-gb/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab).
+Paint 3D is a reimagined version of the classic Microsoft Paint, that lets you make 3D models that you can play with from all angles.
+This is only available on Windows 10 or 11, but if you can't use Paint 3D, don't worry, you can still complete the workshop by downloading a pre-created 3D model (we provide some links in the workshop notes below).

+- [Install **Visual Studio Code**](https://code.visualstudio.com/download).
+Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+If you can't install Visual Studio Code, don't worry, the workshop can still be completed using a standard text editor.

 - [Create a free **GitHub** account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account), if you don't have one already.
 GitHub is a code hosting platform that lets you and others work together on projects from anywhere.

-- [Download **Visual Studio Code**](https://code.visualstudio.com/download).
-Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.

 - Make sure that you are connected to the internet during the workshop.

-> Note: If you can't install Visual Studio Code, the workshop can still be completed using a standard text editor.

 ## Introduction